CCExtractor/website/content/public/general/tess_build.md

 updating ccextractor OCR code, there may be errors due to legacy code.

 Open tesseract/build/tesseract.sln and explore it.
-To find out where the header files and .lib files, open Properties of \"tesseract\" project.
+To find out where the header files and .lib files, open Properties of "tesseract" project.
 You must look at C/C++-\>General-\>Additional Include Directories and Linker-\>Input-\>Additional Dependencies.
 DLL files are in tesseract/build/bin folder.
 Copy all files in ccextractor\\windows\\libs